auprolis-code/Auprolis-Final/USER_TYPE_SYSTEM.md

 - `manageAllReservations` - Can manage all reservations

 ### Sheriff Permissions
-- `placeBids` - Can place bids on assets
+- `makeReservations` - Can make reservations on assets
 - `createListings` - Can create asset listings
-- `manageBids` - Can manage bids on their assets
+- `manageReservations` - Can manage reservations on their assets
 - `viewAnalytics` - Can view analytics for their assets
 - `manageOwnReservations` - Can manage their own reservations

 ### Buyer Permissions
-- `placeBids` - Can place bids on assets
+- `makeReservations` - Can make reservations on assets
 - `viewAssets` - Can view asset listings
 - `manageOwnReservations` - Can manage their own reservations
 - `manageOwnWatchlist` - Can manage their own watchlist